luggage66/boilerplate/README.md

-A minimal started for an SPA (single page app) using the following technology:
+A minimal starter for an SPA (single page app) using the following technology:

 * react - A popular view 'engine'.
 * webpack - A Javascript (and other files) bundler for turning a bunch of loose (but organized) JS files into a single file, ready for the browser.